rdhadda/QuizKombat/README.md

 #### First Time Visitor Goals

-- I want to be able to play quiz online
+- I want to be able to play quiz online.
 - I want to be able to navigate through the website with ease.
 - I want the website to be responsive across varying devices.